marvin-rubia/Google-Fiber-Customer-Service-Tableau-Dashboard/README.md

 # Google-Fiber-Customer-Service-Tableau-Dashboard
-This is my capstone project for the Google Business Intelligence Professional Certificate.
+This is my capstone project for the [_Google Business Intelligence Professional Certificate_](https://www.coursera.org/account/accomplishments/professional-cert/HPTTKJZBKW8J).
 The project results in a dashboard out of the Google Fiber Customer Service dataset provided by Google instructors.

 ## Stakeholder's Problem
 The stakeholder is the Google Fiber Customer Service Team who wants to answer these questions: